liberland/laws/drafting/drafts/judical-process-law.md

 #### Section 3: State Monopoly on Criminal Process
 Only State courts shall possess the jurisdiction to decide on a Criminal process.
 Any contractual stipulations to the contrary shall be null and void.

+### Article 12: Private Courts and Alternative Dispute Resolution
+1. Private courts, arbitration, mediation, and other alternative dispute resolution mechanisms may be established and operated within the territory of Liberland, subject to the general principles and minimum requirements set forth in this law.
+2. Private courts shall have the power to resolve disputes between parties in accordance with the agreed-upon rules and procedures, provided that they do not violate the fundamental principles of justice and fairness enshrined in this law and the Constitution of Liberland.

-### Article 12: Disciplinary process
+### Article 13: Disciplinary process
 A disciplinary process shall be where a Private Court adjudicates a case between itself or the community that organizes it, or any of its representatives, and a private party where the subject matter is alleged non-compliance with that community's rules, laws, or traditions of the Private Court.
 The special procedural rules apply to the Disciplinary process as if it were a Criminal Process.

-### Article 13: Private Courts and Alternative Dispute Resolution
-1. Private courts, arbitration, mediation, and other alternative dispute resolution mechanisms may be established and operated within the territory of Liberland, subject to the general principles and minimum requirements set forth in this law.
-2. Private courts shall have the power to resolve disputes between parties in accordance with the agreed-upon rules and procedures, provided that they do not violate the fundamental principles of justice and fairness enshrined in this law and the Constitution of Liberland.

-## Chapter 2: Civil Process
+## Chapter 2: Core Concepts

 ### Article 14: Role of the Judge
 1. The judge is the official through which a court acts in matters of the judicial process.